Skip to main content

 Extracted Article Text (OCR)

-HIllSIDE BOULEVARD--Hillside Boulevard in South San Francisco will be extended 2.2 miles from Market Street to Holly Street.
-The four-lane thoroughfare will taebrpo- rate recent improvements on Hillside.
-(ANAl four-lane divided street will be constructed from Mission Road fo Bruno Road.
-A grade seperafion will be constructed at the SPRR tracks.
-MICKEY BOUIEVARD--Mickey Boulevard will be extended from Skyline to Junipero Serra Boulevard.
+HILLSIDE BOULEVARD -Hillside Boulevard in South San Francisco will be extended 2.2 miles from Market Street to Holly Street.
+The four-lane thoroughfare will incorporale recent improvements on Hillside.
+CANAL four-lane divided street will be constructed from Mission Road to San Bruno Road.
+A grade seperation will be constructed at the SPRR tracks.
+HICKEY BOULEVARD -Hickey Boulevard will be extended from Skyline to Junipero.

 Get access to Newspapers.com